AdithyaSrivastava01/performance_index_project/README.md

 # EduVista: Predictive Learning Analytics

-This project leverages machine learning techniques to predict academic scores of students based on a variety of features.
+This project leverages machine learning techniques and statistical analysis to predict students' academic scores based on various features.
 The goal is to provide an intuitive and accurate model for evaluating student performance, helping educators and institutions gain insights for better academic planning and resource allocation.

 ---